 Multiple inspection activities exist for this asset group.
 The highest cost activity identified is the yearly routine telecommunications maintenance (inspection).

-The methodology for measuring SCADA and Network Control has changed from previous years, to provide better consistency between communications and SCADA assets.
-Previous years reported communications at the component level, and SCADA at the system level.
-This year, all equipment of the integrated secondary systems that control, monitor and supervise substation plant and power system network have been accounted for under the SCADA & network control category, including communications.
+All equipment of the integrated secondary systems that control, monitor and supervise substation plant and power system network have been accounted for under the SCADA & network control category, including communications.

 The assets included in this subcategory are: